 Ultimately, they work closely with the government, veterinarians, and various organizations, particularly in efforts to protect local biodiversity and enforce national regulations.
 In this way, municipalities serve as key local players in animal welfare, actively engaging in protection, regulation, prevention, and awareness initiatives—primarily at the community level and with a practical, hands-on approach.

-Explore the key proposals put forward by the seven leading candidates for the Paris mayoralty in their respective campaign platforms as of February 15, 2026.
-This article will be updated to reflect any new initiatives announced by the candidates.
+Explore the platforms put forward by the seven leading candidates for Paris's mayoralty in their respective campaign programs as of March 12, 2026.
+This article will be updated as new policies are announced by the candidates.

 Paris City Council Elections 2026: Candidates' Stances on Animal Welfare